playframework/playframework/documentation/manual/working/scalaGuide/advanced/extending/ScalaPlugins.md

 * *100* - Utilities that have no dependencies, such as the messages plugin
 * *200* - Database connection pools
-* *300-500* - Plugins that depend on the database, such as JPA, ebean and evolutions
+* *300-500* - Plugins that depend on the database, such as JPA, Ebean and evolutions
 * *600* - The Play cache plugin
 * *700* - The WS plugin
 * *1000* - The Akka plugin